ArnoldDP/OStim-Community-Modlist/README.md

  ### Previous Versions

- If you were using a previous version of this list, it is recommended that you delete everything but the downloads folder before you install the new version.
+ If you were using a previous version of this list, it is recommended that you *completely uninstall it* before updating to the new version.
 It's also recommended to start a completely new save, if you really need to use your current save you can clean your save using Fallrim tools, but this may be unstable.

  </details>